xzzhang2/xzzhang2.github.io/pages/about.md

 My name is Xinzhi Zhang.
 Currently I am a Research Assistant Professor at the [Department of Journalism](http://www.jour.hkbu.edu.hk/eng/people/dr-xinzhi-zhang/) of [Hong Kong Baptist University](http://www.hkbu.edu.hk).

 My research areas include comparative political communication, new media and social change, social movements, data-driven journalism, and emerging media and the sociology of news.
-As a social scientist by taining, I am also expending the research repertoire to computational social science and digital humanities, as a coder with [R](http://www.r-project.org), Python, Javascript, D3, and Gephi.
+As a social scientist by taining, I am also expending the research repertoire to computational social science and digital humanities, with data analytics toolkits including [R](http://www.r-project.org), Python, HTML, CSS, Javascript, and Gephi.

 I obtained both Ph.D. in Media and Communication (2013) and M.A. with Distinction in Communication and New Media (2009) from the [Department of Media and Communication](http://www6.cityu.edu.hk/com/) at [City University of Hong Kong](www.cityu.edu.hk).
 I obtained B.A. in Broadcasting Journalism (Internet Communicatino Stream) (2008) at Guangzhou University.
 I am from Shenzhen, China.

 I am the Associate Programme Director of the Interdisciplinary Concentration on [Data and Media Communication](http://bu-dmc.hkbu.edu.hk).
 Before joining the Baptist U in 2016, I was a Lecturer and the Co-Convener of the Academic Discipline of Humanities at the [School of Professional Education and Executive Development at the Hong Kong Polytechnic University](https://www.speed-polyu.edu.hk) (2014-16).

 Besides scholarly activities, I am a keen lover of music, films, and stage drama.
 I play piano and jazz drum.